 They may not have any friends and may be trying to "buy" their friends.

-They may try to become good at stealing to feel proud of something they have done if they do not receive positive feedback from their parents.
+They may try to become good at stealing to feel proud of something they have done if they don't receive positive feedback from their parents.

 An older child that steals and does not feel bad about it